 Until science figures out what strength is all about, I don’t think we’re going to fully understand internal strength.

 I certainly think it’s possible that internal strength does something to enhance the functioning of the fascia.
 How that works, I’m not sure.
 But it’s a plausible explanation

 Luckily, we don’t need to know how it works to know that it works.
 If you’ve read this far, then here’s a treat for you.
 This video shows me, along with a bunch of my classmates, breaking bricks using internal strength.

 We may not be like the masters of old, but clearly there’s something uncommon going on in this video.
 Give us another 20 years of training, and it will be interesting to see what we can do!

 If the subject of internal strength interests you, then I’ll write another article.
 I can give examples of internal strength — some that I’ve experienced, and some that I’ve only heard of.
 I can talk about the training methods.
 I can also talk about some of the mental, emotional, and spiritual manifestations of internal strength (a subject that I personally am interested in.)

 So what say ye, dear readers?
 Shall we talk more about internal strength in the near future?
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.